mdribera/blackbeltmastering.com/site/content/about/_index.md

   impact.

-  We have mastered and/or cut RIAA gold and platinum certified, Billboard #1, Grammy and Academy Award winning records.
+  We have digitally mastered and/or cut lacquers for RIAA gold and platinum certified, Billboard #1, Grammy and Academy Award winning records.
 Some notable releases have been for SYML, August Burns Red, Pearl Jam, Metallica and the JOKER soundtrack.

   In addition to producing digital masters, we're proud to offer master lacquer cutting for vinyl.
 Cutting is performed on one of our 2 Neumann lathes.
 We've cut thousands of LP's and have the experience to help you get the best sounding vinyl record possible.